NitorCreations/nflow/README.md

 ### <a name="usage-scenarios-embedded-engine-only"></a>Scenario 1: Embedded Engine Only

+Use embedded nflow-engine to run your own workflows inside your own application.

 ![Scenario 1 picture](nflow-documentation/userguide/userguide-scenario-1.png)

 ### <a name="usage-scenarios-inside-your-application-server"></a>Scenario 2: Inside Your Application Server

+Same as the previous scenario except you've exposed nFlow services through REST services implemented in nflow-rest-api.
+You can use any REST stack (e.g. Jersey, Apache CXF, etc) that supports JAX-RS specification.

 ![Scenario 2 picture](nflow-documentation/userguide/userguide-scenario-2.png)

 ### <a name="usage-scenarios-full-nflow-stack"></a>Scenario 3: Full nFlow Stack

+Full blown nFlow running on embedded Jetty (nflow-jetty -module).

 ![Scenario 3 picture](nflow-documentation/userguide/userguide-scenario-3.png)